alphonse92/vplplusplus_composer/readme.md

 ### Networking

 For default, all microservices uses the vpl network.
 You could create it using docker.
-When you use it, you need to resolve the Jail hostname.
+When you use it, you need to resolve in your phisical machine the Jail hostname.

 1. Open the file /etc/hosts/
 2. Add to the end of document the next line `127.0.0.1 jail`